maniaplanet/documentation/maniascript/tuto/your-first-script.md

 On a script point of view, you can assign up to 8 actions to a player at the same time from `Slot_A` to `Slot_H`.

-First to use an action, you must declare on the `StartServer` section of your script and to declare it in an `ActionList`:
+First to use an action, you must declare it on the `StartServer` section of your script inside an `ActionList` as follows:

 ```c++
     declare Ident G_MyCustomWeapon;